 The triggerfish is a fairly large fish (50 to 75 cm long), very fast.
 It is called trigger-fish in English, because of its caudal fin which is pointed like a trigger when it goes into action.

-It is one of the rare fish whose attacks can be feared by divers... with, of course, the ferocious clown-fish!!!
+It is one of the few fish that divers can fear attacks ... with, of course, the fierce clownfish !!!

-Take a look below at the beast's teeth...
-And the little cleaning shrimp, fearlessly sitting on the tip of its "nose"!
+Admire below the teeth of the beast...
+And the little cleaning shrimp, perched fearlessly on the tip of its "nose"!

-Below, shot at Bali in July 2008, a short video of the beast, smashing the reef with its teeth:
+Below, shot at Bali in July 2008a short video of the beast, biting the reef to pieces: